-If the DS, ES, FS, or GS register is used to access memory and it contains a null segment selector.

-#SS(0) If a memory operand effective address is outside the SS segment limit.

-- #PF(fault-code) If a page fault occurs. - #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.
+If the DS, ES, FS, or GS register is used to access memory and it contains a null segment selector. #SS(0) If a memory operand effective address is outside the SS segment limit. #NM EM or TS in CR0 is set. #PF(fault-code) If a page fault occurs. #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.